ClemGG/-MVP-Rogue-Lite/README.md

 - A Player Character,
 - 1 Enemy (using 1* pathfinding),
 - 2 Items,
+- An Inspector Log to inspect currently visible Tiles on the Map,
+- A Console Log,
 - One Map procedurally generated at each level of the dungeon (currently 20 levels),
 - 3 different level generation algorithms.